 1. Overall Description:

-SA2 has been discussing on Rel-17 FS_5MBS solutions since SA2 #135 meeting in TR 23.757, and captured several proposed solutions in clause 6, architecture options in Annex A, and some (partial) conclusions and interim conclusions in clause 8.
+SA2 has been discussing on Rel-17 FS_5MBS solutions since SA2 #135 meeting in TR 23.757, and captured several proposed solutions .

 SA2 would like to kindly inform RAN2 and RAN3 the following interim agreements in SA2:

-- SA2 will provide means to provide QoS requirements for an MBS Session to RAN nodes.
+- SA2 will develop means to provide QoS requirements for an MBS Session to RAN nodes.

 - SA2 agrees that for each MBS session an own shared N3 tunnel will be used for DL MBS data delivery from MB-UPF to NG-RAN nodes.
 This tunnel can use either IP multicast transport (NG-RAN sends IGMP/MLD Join/Leave to a multicast router) or point-to-point unidirectional shared N3 tunnels from MB-UPF to NG-RAN nodes.

 - SA2 agreed that the UE shall be able to receive on-going data of a multicast MBS session while in CM-CONNECTED state.

-SA2 would like to ask whether the UE can receive on-going data of a multicast MBS session also while in CM-IDLE state and otherwise whether a UE within an MBS session shall stay in CM-CONNECTED state.
-SA2 would appreciate RAN2 and RAN3 feedback on this topic.
+- Based on SA plenary decisions, Key Issue #5 ("Support of Broadcast TV Video and Radio communication services") is out of scope of Rel-17.

-SA2 would like to inform that no solution or combination of solutions has been adopted yet, and would like to receive feedback from RAN2 and RAN3 on the RAN impacts produced by some of the company proposed solutions, and for some of the solutions documented in current TR, SA2 would like to kindly ask RAN2 and RAN3 the following questions:
+SA2 would like to inform that no solution or combination of solutions has been adopted yet, and would like to receive feedback from RAN2 and RAN3 on the RAN impacts, produced by some of the company proposed solutions in SA2, and for some of the solutions documented in current TR, SA2 would like to kindly ask RAN2 and RAN3 the following questions:

-For the case of UEs receiving multicast data only in CM-CONNECTED:
+There are different proposals how to handle the CM-IDLE/CM-CONNECTED state transitions:

+UE within a MBS session shall stay in CM-CONNECTED state,

+UE can receive data of an MBS session also while in CM-IDLE state.

-Some solutions propose that the UEs can transition into CM-IDLE while no multicast data are transmitted.
+UEs can transition into CM-IDLE while no MBS data are transmitted.

-Some solutions propose that 5G CN may trigger notification (“paging”) to CM-IDLE mode UEs for establishing transmission resources for a MBS session when data of an MBS session are ready to be delivered.
+Some solutions propose that 5G CN may trigger notification to CM-IDLE and CM-CONNECTED mode UEs (e.g. paging CM-IDLE mode UEs) for establishing transmission resources for an MBS session when data of an MBS session are ready to be delivered.

-Some solutions propose that the MBS session can be deactivated by network while no multicast data are transmitted to save power.
+Some solutions propose that the MBS session can be deactivated by network while no MBS data are transmitted to save power.

-Some solutions propose that the network can activate the MBS session and trigger notification to UEs when multicast data are transmitted again
+Some solutions propose that the network can activate the MBS session and trigger notification to UEs when MBS data are transmitted again.

-SA2 would appreciate RAN2 and RAN3 feedback on the above and comments on the input required from 5GC if needed.
+SA2 would appreciate RAN2 and RAN3 feedback on the above and comments, if any.

-Some Xn/N2 handover solutions in the SA2 study documented in the TR.
+Some Xn/N2 handover solutions in the SA2 study are documented in the TR.

 Some solutions consider to have temporary MBS data forwarding from S-RAN to the T-RAN, to address potential data loss or duplication in case of a UE moving to a T-RAN supporting 5MBS.

-Some solutions consider MBS Session may have service area restriction, this may impact the Xn/N2 handover procedure.
+Some solutions have left forwarding FFS and would appreciate RAN feedback on possibilities for forwarding at Xn/N2 handovers with considerations of minimization of data loss, data duplication and complexity.

+Some solutions introduce HO for local MBS service that can only transmit data in a certain area, which has impact on RAN for service area restriction. .

-SA2 would appreciate RAN2 and RAN3 feedback on these solutions.
+SA2 would appreciate RAN2 and RAN3 feedback and considerations on these solutions and topics.

-SA2 concluded that Broadcast TV, including ROM and free-to-air, are out of scope of Rel-17, as per agreement at SA plenary.
-SA2 is debating whether broadcast (for other use cases than Broadcast TV) is in scope of Rel-17.
+SA2 is debating whether broadcast (for other use cases than the ones excluded already for Rel-17) should be further down-scoped in Rel-17 for remaining broadcast requirement in the SID.
+Some companies have provided solutions on broadcast (which are documented in the TR).
 SA2 would like to ask RAN2 and RAN3 for feedback on RAN aspects of broadcast support in Rel-17.